-Illustrative Controls: Compliance with Legal Requirements 3.9.1 Relevant statutory, regulatory and contractual requirements are explicitly defined and documented.
+Criterion # Monitoring and Compliance Compliance with legal requirements 3.9.1 Relevant statutory, regulatory and contractual requirements are explicitly defined and documented.
 3.9.2 The CA has implemented procedures to comply with legal restrictions on the use of material in respect of intellectual property rights, and on the use of proprietary software products.
-3.9.3 Controls are in place to ensure compliance with national agreements, laws, regulations or other instruments to control the access to or use of cryptographic hardware and software.
-3.9.4 Procedures exist to ensure that personal information is protected in accordance with relevant legislation.

-Illustrative Controls: Compliance with Legal Requirements 3.9.5 The information security policy addresses the following: a) the information that must be kept confidential by CA or RA; b) the information that is not considered confidential; c) the policy on release of information to law enforcement officials; d) information that can be revealed as part of civil discovery; e) the conditions upon which information may be disclosed with the subscriber's consent; and f) any other circumstances under which confidential information may be disclosed.
+Criterion # Monitoring and Compliance Compliance with legal requirements 3.9.3 Controls are in place to ensure compliance with national agreements, laws, regulations or other instruments to control the access to or use of cryptographic hardware and software. (cont'd) 3.9.4 Procedures exist to ensure that personal information is protected in accordance with relevant legislation.
+3.9.5 The information security policy addresses the following: a. the information that must be kept confidential by CA or RA; b. the information that is not considered confidential; the policy on release of information to law enforcement officials; d. information that can be revealed as part of civil discovery; e. the conditions upon which information may be disclosed with the subscriber's consent; and f. any other circumstances under which confidential information may be disclosed.
 3.9.6 CA records are protected from loss, unauthorised destruction and falsification.
 3.9.7 Management authorises the use of information processing facilities and controls are applied to prevent the misuse of such facilities.

-Illustrative Controls: Review of Security Policy and Technical Compliance 3.9.8 Managers are responsible for ensuring that security procedures within their area of responsibility are carried out correctly.
-3.9.9 The CA's operations are subject to regular review to ensure timely compliance with its CPS.
+Review of security policy and technical 3.9.8 Managers are responsible for ensuring that security procedures within their area of responsibility are carried out correctly. compliance 3.9.9 The CA's operations are subject to regular review to ensure timely compliance with its CPS.
 3.9.10 CA systems are periodically checked for compliance with security implementation standards.

-Illustrative Controls: System Audit Process 3.9.11 Audits of operational systems are planned and agreed such as to minimise the risk of disruptions to business processes.
+System audit process 3.9.11 Audits of operational systems are planned and agreed such as to minimise the risk of disruptions to business processes.
 3.9.12 Access to system audit tools is protected to prevent possible misuse or compromise.

-Illustrative Controls: Monitoring System Access and Use 3.9.13 Procedures for monitoring the use of CA systems are established which include the timely identification and follow up of unauthorised or suspicious activity.
+Monitoring system access and use 3.9.13 Procedures for monitoring the use of CA systems are established which include the timely identification and follow up of unauthorised or suspicious activity.
 Alerting mechanisms are implemented to detect unauthorised access.

-Criterion 3.10 Audit Logging The CA maintains controls to provide reasonable assurance that: significant CA environmental, key management, and certificate management events are accurately and appropriately logged; the confidentiality and integrity of current and archived audit logs are maintained; audit logs are completely and confidentially archived in accordance with disclosed business practices; and audit logs are reviewed periodically by authorised personnel.
+3.10 Audit Logging

+- significant CA environmental, key management, and certificate management events are accurately and appropriately logged; - the confidentiality and integrity of current and archived audit logs are maintained; - audit logs are completely and confidentially archived in accordance with disclosed business practices; and - audit logs are reviewed periodically by authorised personnel.

-Illustrative Controls: Audit Logs 3.10.1 The CA generates automatic (electronic) and manual audit logs in accordance with the requirements of the CP and/or CPS.
-3.10.2 All journal entries include the following elements: a) date and time of the entry; b) serial or sequence number of entry (for automatic journal entries); c) kind of entry; d) source of entry (e.g., terminal, port, location, customer, etc.); and e) identity of the entity making the journal entry.
+Criterion # Audit Logging Audit logs 3.10.1 The CA generates automatic (electronic) and manual audit logs in accordance with the requirements of the CP and/or CPS.
+3.10.2 All journal entries include the following elements: a. date and time of the entry; b. serial or sequence number of entry (for automatic journal entries); c. kind of entry; d. source of entry (e.g., terminal, port, location, customer, etc.); and e. identity of the entity making the journal entry.